deathworlders/online/content/book/deathworlders/chapter-12-only-human.md

 “I see what you’re thinking, but nah.
 It’d just explode against the shields: too slow-firing.
 But in theory, if we just chuck a load of lower-energy projectiles at them it’ll overwhelm the shields and smash the armour.
 See?”

-“I’ll... have to take your word on all of that.”
+“I’ll...have to take your word on all of that.”

 Powell smiled.
 “I take it you’re not a military hardware geek?